siddheshghule/springboot-rest/README.md

 ## Running the Application

 In IDE, import Existing Maven Projects, select application folder and import.
-If application contains no errors, right click on digital-hotel-administration in Project Exploer, Run As -> Java Application -> DigitalHotelManagementApplication [Ok]
+If application contains no errors,
+        Right click on digital-hotel-administration in Project Exploer, Run As -> Java Application -> DigitalHotelManagementApplication [Ok]

 The Application is running on 8080 port, so if 8080 is already in use, kill the existing application adn the run again.